 From Table 19, about 3.4% of the marketers were found with scale efficiency of more than 90 percent.
 The scale efficiency scores for the marketers ranged from .01 to 1.00 with an average of .32.
 The above results show that the marketers who were scale inefficient (96.6%) could increase their scale efficiency by 68% in other to operate in optimal scale under the current technology.
+By operating in an optimal scale, the marketers would be able to technology.
 By operating in an optimal scale, the marketers would be able to increase productivity and incomes from their activity.